 5.3.143 Corporate customers may be publicly accountable in several ways.
 Some public companies are listed on stock exchanges or other regulated markets, and are subject to market regulation and to a high level of public disclosure in relation to their ownership and business activities.
 Other public companies are unlisted, but are still subject to a high level of disclosure through public filing obligations.
 Private companies are not generally subject to the same level of disclosure, although they may often have public filing obligations.
 In their verification processes, firms should take account of the availability of public information in respect of different types of company.

-Regulation 42 5.3.144 Most UK body corporates have obligations to maintain up-to-date information on people with significant influence and control over them and file this information at Companies House.
+Regulation 43 5.3.144 Most UK body corporates have obligations to maintain up-to-date information on people with significant influence and control over them and file this information at Companies House.
 This is known as the central register of people with significant control (PSC register), and is accessible online without charge.
-When a UK body corporate enters into a business relationship with a firm, where the firm is required to apply CDD measures, the corporate must on request provide the firm with:
+When a UK body corporate enters into or has an existing business relationship with a firm, where the firm is required to apply CDD measures, the corporate must on request provide the firm with:

 - information identifying

-- o its name, registered number and principal place of business;
+- its name, registered number, registered office and principal place of business;

-- its board of directors
+- its board of directors or members of the equivalent management body if no board

 - o its senior management

-- the law to which it is subject
+- $\circ$ the law to which it is subject

-- its legal and beneficial owners;
+- o its legal and beneficial owners;

-- ➢ its articles of association or other governing documents.
+- > its articles of association or other governing documents.